 That is one sure-fire way to make sure we know who should and shouldn’t have a weapon.
 I’m as opposed as I can get to the idea of a return to the bad-old days of the draft, but if anyone can have a weapon, and if no other laws are possible to fix the problem of weapons in our midst, then the only remaining solution is the one where everyone is trained and everyone is armed to their proficiency.
 What we need to decide is, which kind of America do we really want to live in?
 The time for that conversation is rapidly passing us by.

-This is actually a very good question, one that echos why I don’t identify as libertarian anymore, and why I don’t support most of the candidates that the LP fields.
-The LP is GOP lite these days.
-Or if you believe him (which you’re a fool if you do) Donald Trump, whose website is a laundry-list of libertarian wish-fulfillment.
-Just don’t listen to the words coming out of the Orange Hate-Monkey‘s mouth.
+“Why Would a Liberal Vote for Gary Johnson?” is a very good question, a question that echoes why I don’t identify as libertarian anymore.
+A question whose answers echo the reasons why I don’t support most of the candidates that the Libertarian Party fields.
+The LP is just GOP lite these days, not some wild and woolly reactionary anarchist cohort.
+If you believe Donald Trump, whose website is a laundry-list of libertarian wish-fulfillment, you might even say he was a libertarian candidate.
+Just don’t listen to the words coming out of his mouth though.
 If you do you’ll notice a jarring disconnect between what he says and what his website says.

-It is an excellent reference list of things that the average liberal disagrees with the Libertarians about.
-I could add more things that I quibble about, but we can start with this list and work from there.
+It is an excellent reference list of things that the average liberal disagrees with average libertarians about.
+I could add more things to the list that I would quibble about, but we can start with this list and work from there.